AviatrixSystems/Docs/HowTos/bootstrap_example.rst

 3. Upload config files
 ------------------------

 **3.1** The example bootstrap.xml file contains the "Allow All", Egress and API admin setup.
-To copy the file, click :download:`this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/Bootstrap-Config/bootstrap.xml>`.
-Save the file to bootstrap.xml
+To downloady the file, click :download:`bootstrap.xml <bootstrap_example_media/bootstrap.xml>`.

-This is another way :download:`bootstrap.xml <bootstrap_example_media/bootstrap.xml>`

 **3.2** For the example init-cfg.txt file, click :download:`init-cfg.txt <bootstrap_example_media/init-cfg.txt>`.

 ..
 Note::

-  In the example bootstrap.xml, the API admin name is avxadmin.
+  In the example bootstrap.xml, the API admin user name is avxadmin.
 You can customize it.

 **3.3** upload these two files to your config folder in the bootstrap-bucket.